How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Introduction

 A number of papers (\citealp{colton1963model,lai1980sequential,chernoff1981sequential}) have studied sequential trials in which there is a population of $N$ units, and at each period, the DM randomly selects two individuals from this population, and assigns them to the two treatments.
 The DM is allowed to stop experimenting at any point and apply a single treatment on the remainder of the population.
 The setup in these papers is intermediate between our own and two-armed bandits: while the aim, as in here, is to minimize regret, acquiring samples is not by itself expensive and the outcomes in the experimentation phase matter for welfare.
 This literature also does not consider optimal sampling rules.

 The paper is also closely related to the growing literature on information acquisition and design, see, \citet{hebert2017rational,fudenberg2018speed,morris2019wald,liang2022dynamically}, among others. \citet{fudenberg2018speed} study the question of optimal stopping when there are two treatments and the goal is to maximize Bayes welfare (which is equivalent to minimizing Bayes regret) under normal priors and costly sampling.
-While the sampling rule in \citet{fudenberg2018speed} is exogenously specified, \citet{liang2022dynamically} study a more general version of this problem that allows for selecting this.
-In fact, for constant sampling costs, the setup in \citet{liang2022dynamically} is similar to ours but the welfare criterion is different.
-The authors study a Bayesian version of the problem with normal priors, with the resulting decision rules having very different qualitative and quantitative properties from ours; see Section \ref{subsec:Discussion} for a detailed comparison.
-These differences arise because the minimax regret criterion corresponds to a least favorable prior with a specific two-point support.
-Thus, our results highlight the important role played by the prior in determining even the qualitative properties of the optimal decisions.
-This motivates the need for robust decision rules, and the minimax regret criterion provides one way to obtain them.
+While their approach relies on an exogenously specified sampling rule, \citet{liang2022dynamically} extend this line of inquiry by allowing for endogenous selection of the sampling rule.
+In fact, for constant sampling costs, the setup in \citet{liang2022dynamically} is similar to ours but the welfare criterion is different: their framework adopts a Bayesian perspective with normal priors.
+Although the Neyman allocation plays a key role in the optimal sampling rules under both frameworks, the optimal stopping times have very different qualitative and quantitative properties.
+A detailed comparison is provided in Section \ref{subsec:Discussion}.
+These differences in stopping times arise because the minimax regret criterion corresponds to a least-favorable prior with a specific two-point support.
+Thus, our results highlight the important role played by the prior in determining even the qualitative properties of optimal decisions.
+This motivates the need for robust decision rules, and the minimax regret criterion is one way to obtain them.

 Our results also speak to the literature on drift-diffusion models (DDMs), which are widely used in neuroscience and psychology to study choice processes \citep{luce1986response,ratcliff2008diffusion,fehr2011neuroeconomic}.
 DDMs are based on the classic binary state hypothesis testing problem of \citet{wald1947sequential}. \citet{fudenberg2018speed} extend this model to allow for continuous states, using Gaussian priors, and show that the resulting optimal decision rules are very different, even qualitatively, from the predictions of DDM.
 In this paper, we show that if the DM is ambiguity averse and uses the minimax regret criterion, then the predictions of the DDM model are recovered even under continuous states.
-In other words, decision making under ignorance brings us back to DDM.
+In other words, decision making under ignorance can bring us back to DDM.